Chants of 'intifada' ring out from pro-Palestinian protests. But what's it mean?

 She said she wishes protesters would choose a different word, because of the visceral fear it elicits from many Jews, including people like her who, though Zionist, calls the Israeli occupation of the Palestinian territories a tragedy.

-Basil Rodriguez rejects the idea that she should have to sanitize her language at protests.
+Basil Rodriguez rejects the idea that they should have to sanitize their language at protests.

 Taoufik Ben-Amor said when it comes to words like intifada — and other contested terms like genocide, martyr, resistance — the stakes are high.
 The words used to talk about the Israeli-Palestinian conflict have always had the power to shape public sentiment, and likely always will.